ItsNickBarry/hyperbolic-canvas/README.md

 Capable of:

 - [x] Draw hyperbolic line between points
-- [x] Calculate hyperbolic distance between points (maybe ?  not sure if results are accurate)
+- [ ] Calculate hyperbolic distance between points (maybe ?  not sure if results are accurate)
-- [ ] Calculate Euclidean arclength between a point and a destination point given hyperbolic distance and hyperbolic line.
-- [x] Draw polygon from path
+- [x] Draw polygon
-- [x] Draw regular n-gon
+- [x] Generate and draw regular n-gon
 - [ ] Tesselate the plane with n-gons
 - [x] It's not done yet, and neither is the readme
 - [ ] ...